huguessK/EcomProject/README.md

 The technologies I will use for this project:

 - backend : Node.js, Express.js, mongodb/mongoose
-- frontend: React.js, React hook, React components, React props, jsx, css, html, bootstrap, Material-UI (maybe)
+- frontend: React.js, React hook, React components, React props, jsx, css, html, bootstrap
 - vs code as editor

 I'll do some 'git push' as I go along on my project.